marwahaha/quixot-js/README.md

         (check the .evilUtors) property
     </li>
     <li>
-        the <code> evilUtors </code>  are a set of evaluable strings meant to return sensitive information about browser and javascript engine
+        the ``` evilUtors </code>  are a set of evaluable strings meant to return sensitive information about browser and javascript engine
     </li>
 </ul>